marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise class", recursion}}

-Even with promises this is some really awkward code.
+Even with promises this is some rather awkward code.
 Multiple asynchronous actions are chained together in non-obvious ways.
 We again need a recursive function (`next`) to model looping through the nests.